Cornflakes1009/BigNerdRanch/README.md

 # BigNerdRanch
 These are the projects that I completed from The Big Nerd Ranch guide.
-Each project has the challenges completed and often more functionality added.
+All projects were completed and run in Swift 5 and iOS 13.